-- Frame a policy, which promotes positive behaviour and good attendance. - Provide structures and training to support staff in ensuring the policy is consistently and fairly applied. - Ensure that the policy promotes equality for all pupils and addresses individual need. - Monitor sanctions and rewards to ensure that they are consistent and so that both progress and concern can be highlighted effectively. - Support the practical strategies of the policy by: dealing with serious referral issues, providing communication procedures and systems with parents and outside agencies, providing appropriate class groupings and timetable arrangements, allocating appropriate resources to support the systems.
+- Review the Policy with SPC and Trust annually. - Frame a policy, which promotes positive behaviour and good attendance. - Provide structures and training to support staff in ensuring the policy is consistently and fairly applied. - Ensure that the policy promotes equality for all pupils and addresses individual need. - Monitor sanctions and rewards to ensure that they are consistent and so that both progress and concern can be highlighted effectively. - Ensure this policy works alongside the safeguarding policy to offer pupils both sanctions and support where needed. - Ensure the data from behaviour reports is reviewed regularly to make sure that no groups of pupils are being disproportionally impacted. - Support the practical strategies of the policy by: - o dealing with serious referral issues. - providing communication procedures and systems with parents and outside agencies. - o providing appropriate class groupings and timetable arrangements. - allocating appropriate resources to support the systems.